Name: Jodi Smith

 We got there early in the morning, got prepped.
 So I would say we got there 8 in the morning.
 I think surgery was supposed to start at noon, it didn’t start till one.
 I was in surgery 5-6 hours.
 Surgery was over at 6:30 at night.
 Stayed overnight.
 My parents and my husband wanted to stay with me and I was like please go home because you don’t sleep that night.
 Someone was in the room checking me every 20 or 30 minutes.
 Taking my blood, checking my incisions, they were just doing a lot.

 I was up most of the night so I was glad I didn’t have people in there.
 I was glad my caregivers could go get a good night’s rest so when I came home from the hospital the next day everybody was refreshed and ready to go.
 I didn’t sleep at all.
 They get you up for everything to put things or to massage your calves, to get you to go take a few steps, to go to the bathroom, take the catheter out.
-It was just non stop people in and out of the room all night.

 Any side effects after surgery?